-On August 3, president of Egypt El Sisi visited an expanded food industrial complex in Sadat city in north west of Cairo.
-The newly-built factories will aim to help providing school meals for 13 million children.
+On August 3, the president of Egypt El Sisi visited an expanded food industrial complex in Sadat city in the northwest of Cairo.
+The newly built factories will aim to help provide school meals for 13 million children.

 The president then explained that the EGP 7.7 billion (US $492 million) necessary to fund the project, which is currently capable of feeding schoolchildren only three out of five days, would be taken off ministries.